smiklosovic/cassandra-bulkloader/README.md

                             Number of records to generate when using random command
       --threads=<threads>   Number of threads to use for generation.
-  -f, --file=<file>         file to digest, irrelevant for csv loader -h, --help                Show this help message and exit.
+  -f, --file=<file>         file to digest, irrelevant for random loader -h, --help                Show this help message and exit.
   -V, --version             Print version information and exit.
 ```